Mary Jane shoes

-Mary Jane shoes (also known as bar shoes, strap shoes or doll shoes) are a style of closed, low-cut shoe with one or more straps across the instep.
+Mary Jane shoes (also known as bar shoes, strap shoes or doll shoes) are a style of closed, low-cut shoe with one or more straps across the instep (the arched part of the top of the foot between the toes and the ankle) when worn.

 Classic Mary Janes for children are typically made of black leather or patent leather and have one thin strap fastened with a buckle or button, a broad and rounded toe box, low heels, and thin outsoles.

 History

 Children's shoes secured by a strap over the instep and fastened with a buckle or button appeared in the early 20th century.
 Originally worn by both sexes, they began to be perceived as being mostly for girls during the 1930s in North America and the 1940s in Europe.
 They were also popular with women in the 1920s.

 Etymology

 Mary Jane was a character created by Richard Felton Outcault, "Father of the Sunday Comic Strip", for his comic strip Buster Brown, which was first published in 1902.
 She was the sweetheart of the title character Buster Brown and was drawn from real life, as Outcault had a daughter of the same name.
 In Outcault's and his daughter's words, she was the only character drawn from life in the Buster Brown strip although "Mrs. Brown" resembled Outcault's wife.

 In 1904, Outcault traveled to the St. Louis World's Fair and sold licenses to up to 200 companies to use the Buster Brown characters to advertise their products.
 Among them was the Brown Shoe Company, which later hired actors to tour the country, performing as the Buster Brown characters in theaters and stores.
 This strategy helped the Brown Shoe Company become the most prominently associated brand with the Buster Brown characters.
 The style of shoe both Buster Brown and Mary Jane wore came to be known by her name, Mary Jane.